 Heat the oven to 260C (240C fan)/gasoline 9+.
 While it’s heating up, drain the porcini, booking their soaking liquid, then roughly chop.

-Put the sugar in a medium saucepan on a medium warmness and leave to cook dinner, resisting the urge to stir, for approximately 12 mins, or till it is a light caramel color.
-Carefully add the soy sauce and 3 tablespoons of the reserved porcini liquid, and stir to mix; it’ll bubble and sizzle vigorously (don’t worry if it seizes up a little; it will quickly melt backpedal).
-Turn up the warmth to medium-excessive, add the shiitakes and cook dinner for 4 mins, or till they have released their liquid and are properly coated in the caramel.
+Put the sugar in a medium saucepan on medium warmness and leave to cook dinner, resisting the urge to stir, for approximately 12 minutes or until it is light caramel.
+Carefully add the soy sauce and three tablespoons of the reserved porcini liquid, and go to mix; it’ll bubble and sizzle vigorously (don’t worry if it seizes up a little; it will quickly melt backpedal).
+Turn the warmth to medium-excessive, add the shiitakes, and cook dinner for 4 mins, or until they have released their liquid and are properly coated in the caramel.

-Add the porcini and 250ml in their soaking liquid, carry to a boil, cook dinner for eight mins, or reduce it through the half.
-Transfer to a meals processor and blitz for approximately a minute, until quite smooth.
-The motor, nonetheless walking, uploaded the vinegar, oil, 1/2 a teaspoon of flaked salt, a terrific grind of pepper, and blitz for 2 mins, until absolutely smooth, then set aside at room temperature.
+Add the porcini and 250ml in their soaking liquid, carry to a boil, cook dinner for eight minutes, or reduce it to half.
+Transfer to a meal processor and blitz for approximately a minute until smooth.
+The motor, nonetheless walking, uploaded the vinegar, oil, 1/2 a teaspoon of flaked salt, a terrific grind of pepper, and blitzed for 2 mins until smooth, then set aside at room temperature.

-While the broccoli is within the oven, make the nori topping by combining all of the elements in a small bowl with half of a teaspoon of flaked salt.
+While the broccoli is in the oven, make the nori topping by combining all elements in a small bowl with half a teaspoon of flaked salt.

 To serve, divide the ketchup among four plates, top with the broccoli, and end with a spoonful of the nori aggregate, serving any more alongside.